mosip/documentation/docs/contribution/code-contribution.md

 $ git push --set-upstream origin issue-<issue number>
 ```

 10\.
-On your forked remote repository from GitHub create a pull request using the contribute button.
+On your forked remote repository from GitHub, create a pull request using the Contribute button.
 Direct the pull-request to `main` or any specific branch upstream.&#x20;

 {% hint style="info" %}
 Most often it's the same branch in the upstream (as in Step 3).&#x20;